cmvcordova/histoneSig/README.md

 Get R 3.5.1.

-Consult the sessionInfo.txt file within this repository to see which files are being used in a development environment.
+Consult the sessionInfo.txt file within this repository to see what's being used in a development environment.

 ```R